 Some cases are familial, usually transmitted in an autosomal dominant pattern, with complete penetration by age 40.

-Recent studies indicate that the ANK protein is a central factor in producing excess extracellular pyrophosphate, which promotes CPPD crystal formation.
-ANK protein is a putative transporter of intracellular pyrophosphate to the extracellular location where CPPD crystals form.
+Recent studies indicate that the ankyrin (ANK) protein is a central factor in producing excess extracellular pyrophosphate, which promotes CPPD crystal formation.
+ANK protein is a putative transporter of intracellular and microvesicle pyrophosphate to the extracellular location where CPPD crystals form.

 Acute, subacute, or chronic arthritis can occur, usually in the knee or other large peripheral joints; thus, calcium pyrophosphate crystal disease can mimic many other forms of arthritis.
-Acute attacks are sometimes similar to gout but are usually less severe.
-There may be no symptoms of calcium pyrophosphate arthritis between attacks or continuous low-grade symptoms in multiple joints, similar to RA or osteoarthritis.
+Acute flares are sometimes similar to gout but are usually less severe.
+There may be no symptoms of calcium pyrophosphate arthritis between flares or continuous low-grade symptoms in multiple joints, similar to rheumatoid arthritis or osteoarthritis.
 These patterns tend to persist for life.

 Calcium pyrophosphate arthritis should be suspected in older patients with arthritis, particularly inflammatory arthritis.

 Diagnosis of calcium pyrophosphate arthritis is established by identifying rhomboid- or rod-shaped crystals in synovial fluid that are not birefringent or are weakly positively birefringent on polarized light microscopy.
-Joint fluid in acute attacks has findings typical of inflammation; thus, coincident infectious arthritis and gout (other common causes of inflammatory joint fluid) must also be excluded.
+Joint fluid in acute flares has findings typical of inflammation; thus, coincident infectious arthritis and gout (other common causes of inflammatory joint fluid) must also be excluded.
 Infectious arthritis is ruled out based on Gram stain and culture findings.
 Gout is usually best ruled out by the absence of urate crystals in fluid from the inflamed joint.
+Notably a patient may have both gout and pseudogout.
 X-rays or ultrasonography are indicated if synovial fluid cannot be obtained for analysis; findings of multiple linear or punctate calcification in articular cartilage, especially fibrocartilages, support the diagnosis but do not exclude gout or infection.
 Typical ultrasonographic findings of gout (double contour sign) may simulate findings of calcium pyrophosphate crystal deposits.

-The prognosis for individual attacks of acute calcium pyrophosphate arthritis is usually excellent.
+The prognosis for individual flares of acute calcium pyrophosphate arthritis is usually excellent.
 However, chronic arthritis can occur, and severe destructive arthropathy resembling neurogenic arthropathy (Charcot joints) occasionally occurs.